Regulatory Model Numbers

 The device is in Zero Touch Provisioning mode

-and is attempting to download the startup-config
+and is attempting to download the startup-config from a remote system.

-type 'zerotouch cancel' in the CLI.
+'zerotouch cancel' at the CLI.

 localhost login: